julien-nc/nextcloud-webdav-filepicker/README.md

 * A Vue.js component
 * A wrapper script

 The file picker can optionally show buttons to open it an perform actions.
-You can also use your own custom elements (anywhere in your application) to trigger the file picker actions.
+You can also directly call the component methods to trigger the file picker actions.

 # <a id='s4' /> ✨ The wrapper